X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 You can either create a new Micro Expression DataTable in Unreal or import an existing one from a csv or json file.<br/>
 Predefined tables are available under *(Engine) > Plugins > Geppetto Content > MicroExpressions*, and you’re free to duplicate or customize them.<br/>
-For more information, please see [4.4 Geppetto Micro Expressions Data Table](./API.md#44-geppetto-micro-expressions-data-table).
+For more information, please see section [Geppetto Micro Expressions Data Table](./API.md#46-geppetto-micro-expressions-data-table).

 ### 2.3.4 Headshift Data Table